SongxiangT/sandpile_fast/README.md

 - **Wind bias** via a tunable parameter σ
 - **Mass conservation** with fractional–integer grain accumulation
 - Avalanche statistics and **power-law** analysis
+- -The notebook can be opened directly in Google Colab, allowing you to run experiments without local setup.
 ![Example Outputs](fg2.png)
-The notebook can be opened directly in Google Colab, allowing you to run experiments without local setup.
 ---

 ## Run in Colab